Crime and Publishing: How Dostoevskii Changed the British Murder

 Chesterton: the Knight-errant Detective

 Although G.K.
 Chesterton did not mention Dostoevskii in print until a 1912 article in the Illustrated London News, he had probably been familiar with the Russian author’s works since the 1890s.
 Chesterton read prolifically, and maintained close links with Dostoevskii’s admirers and promoters, including Gissing and Edward Garnett.
 In 1903 he co-wrote a pamphlet on Tolstoi with Garnett.
-Dostoevskii was inescapable in 1910, when Irving’s popular stage production of Crime and Punishment at the Garrick Theatre (as The Unwritten Law) inspired Everyman to reprint the Whishaw translation of the novel; this was also the year when Chesterton’s first Father Brown story, “The Blue Cross,” appeared.
+Dostoevskii was inescapable in 1910, when Irving’s popular stage production of Crime and Punishment at the Garrick Theater (as The Unwritten Law) inspired Everyman to reprint the Whishaw translation of the novel; this was also the year when Chesterton’s first Father Brown story, “The Blue Cross,” appeared.
 Heinemann’s publication of Constance Garnett’s translations soon ushered in the so-called “Dostoevsky cult” of 1912-21.[28]
 It is therefore entirely feasible, albeit speculative, to posit Crime and Punishment as an influence on Chesterton’s detective stories, including the Father Brown series and other crime mysteries such as The Man Who Was Thursday (1908), The Man Who Knew Too Much (1922), and The Poet and the Lunatics (1929).[29]
 Mark Knight convincingly identifies major themes in both writers’ fiction—the use of the grotesque and of doubles, a fascination with insanity, and an “emphasis on the centrality of human freedom,” that is, on free will.[30]
 One Chesterton biographer has pointed out that Chesterton never created a character infused with the bitter existentialism of a Raskol’nikov or an Ivan Karamazov: “Raskolnikov is not found lurking in Flambeau.”[31]
 Yet, if we cannot find Raskol’nikov in Chesterton’s most famous criminal, we can with greater justification find Porfirii Petrovich, the chief criminal investigator in Crime and Punishment, lurking within the British author’s various detective heroes.
 I contend that Porfirii Petrovich represents the inauguration, and Chesterton’s detective the continuation, of a particular archetype: the investigator who solves crimes by a combination of incongruity, perspicacity, intuition and surprise, besides more conventional police methods, without resorting to sensational tactics or egoistic posturing.
 In both Dostoevskii’s novel and the majority of Chesterton’s mysteries, crime is solved through a fixed alternation of pretence and recognition.
 Initially, the detective and the criminal each misrepresents himself: the criminal pretends innocence, while the detective manifests a chaotic or incompetent persona.
 The criminal “misreads” the detective’s pretence as genuine, while the detective correctly “reads” the criminal’s attitude as false.
 When, at the moment of exposure, the criminal finally “reads” or interprets the detective correctly, punishment is suspended while both men experience the temporary equality—and intimacy—of mutual recognition.

 Here is how Razumikhin describes Porfirii Petrovich to a suspicious Raskol’nikov: